djalbat/necessary/README.md

   }
 }

-whilst(callback, () => {
+whilst(operation, () => {
   /// done
 }, context);
 ```

-* The `forEach()` function takes an array as the first argument followed by a single callback, which it calls for each element of the array unless the callback invokes the given `done()` function.
-If the `done()` function is never invoked by the callback, it is called once each of the array elements has been passed to the callback, provided the callback invokes the given `next ()` function each time.
-In the example below the callback will be executed four times:
+* The `forEach()` function takes an array as the first argument followed by a single operation, which it calls for each element of the array unless the operation invokes the given `done()` function.
+If the `done()` function is never invoked by the operation, it is called once each of the array elements has been passed to the operation, provided the operationinvokes the given `next ()` function each time.
+In the example below the operation will be executed four times:

 ```
 const context = {};

-const callback = (element, next, done, context, index) => {
+const operation = (element, next, done, context, index) => {
   const terminate = (element === 3);

   if (terminate) {